GrosSacASac/worka/readme.md

 ```

 To use multiple functions inside 1 Worker use `MULTI_FUNCTION` and provide as a `resource` a function that returns an object with multiple functions.
 Individuals keys of the object are later used to activate the targeted function.
+The worker functions may return promises.

 ```js